Tree Meditation: Calming Down in Nature

 When I walk to downtown Santa Barbara, I feel the oak trees' presence, forming a green canopy for me as I make my way to State Street.
 In the summer I feel the shade and cool of the enormous trees that soak up the sun and freshen the air.

-Not only are people living by and around trees, a growing number of people are living in them, having tree house builders construct the perfect vacation home or extra living space high among the branches and birds.
+Not only are people living by and around trees, but a growing number of people are also living in them, having treehouse builders construct the perfect vacation home or extra living space high among the branches and birds.
 See, for example, the TV show "Treehouse Masters," on the Discovery Channel.

 I always had a special connection to trees, but I didn't realize how vital it was for my health.